 Lucas Smiraldo joined Vibrant Schools as its new director in September of 2014.
 Lucas began his career as a community organizer in Akron, Ohio and served his non-profit development corporation where he led a reinvestment initiative that brought new low-interest banking dollars to a neighborhood that had been previously redlined.
 Nearly 100 homes were rehabilitated over two years under that program.
 More recently he worked as the Associate Director for Education at the Broadway Center where he helped develop site-based after school arts programming for youth.
 He also created and wrote the touring show “Eleven Days in the Life of Dr. King” in collaboration with Charhyse Bailey and Antonio Edwards which has now reached over 50,000 youth over three touring seasons through the Broadway Center.
 Lucas is an educator who has worked extensively in the schools teaching creative writing and spoken word.
+You can buy a research paper from him and feel no responsibilities.
 He was chosen as the 2013-15 Poet Laureate for the city of Tacoma where he initiated the “Laureate Listening Project” which created a home for over 50 diverse voices acknowledging neighborhoods, communities and landmarks throughout the region through an audio anthology which will continue to grow.

 As the new director of Vibrant Schools Tacoma, Lucas helped facilitate a strategic planning process with the steering committee and coalition members that will focus on eliminating the achievement gap in the Tacoma Public Schools.
 The initiative, entitled “No Dream Deferred: The Equity Initiative” is designed to investigate chronic gaps in outcomes for young people of color and those impacted by poverty and advocate for a sustained strategy to end this gap permanently.